-College is stressful and expensive.
+College can sometimes be stressful or expensive.
 Don’t let food be another financial worry.

 The Supplemental Nutrition Assistance Program or “SNAP” (formerly called Food Stamps) helps many low income people buy food.
 More low income college students also qualify.